SARCOIDOSIS AND MENTAL HEALTH

 Step 2: Talk to someone about how you feel!
-Partner, friend, family member, colleague, SarcoidosisUK or a confidential support line.
+Partner, friend, family member, colleague, SarcoidosisUK Nurse Helpline or another confidential support line.

-Step 3: Consult your family doctor or make an appointment with a counselor or psychologist.
-With appropriate support, you can identify mental health conditions and explore treatment options, such as medications or counseling.
+Step 3: Consult your family doctor or make an appointment with a counsellor.
+With appropriate support, you can identify mental health conditions and explore treatment options, such as medications or counselling.

-Many people who have mental health conditions mistakenly consider their signs and symptoms as nothing to worry about and avoid treatment out of shame or fear.
+Many people who have mental health conditions mistakenly consider their signs and symptoms as “nothing to worry about”.

-If you’re concerned about your mental health, don’t hesitate to seek advice, see below.
+If you’re concerned about your mental health, don’t hesitate to seek advice.